A unique team…

 Dr. Sarah Kariko, Board Member

 Sarah is a pioneering scientist at a renowned university in the U.S. Northeast.
+A full biography is in development, online soon.

 Michael McWilliams, Executive Director